-Historically, northern fur seals were known to be killed incidentally by both the foreign and the joint U.S.-foreign commercial groundfish trawl fisheries (total estimate of 246 northern fur seals killed between 1978 and 1988), as well as the foreign high seas driftnet fisheries (total take estimate in 1991 was 5,200; 95% CI: 4,500-6,000) (Perez and Loughlin 1991, Larntz and Garrott 1993).
-These estimates are not included in the mortality rate calculation in this SAR because the fisheries are no longer operative, although some low level of illegal fishing may still be occurring.
+Historically, northern fur seals were known to be killed incidentally by both the foreign and the joint U.S.-foreign commercial groundfish trawl fisheries (total estimate of 246 northern fur seals killed between 1978 and 1988), as well as the foreign high-seas driftnet fisheries (total take estimate in 1991 was 5,200; 95% CI: 4,500-6,000) (Perez and Loughlin 1991, Larntz and Garrott 1993).
+These estimates are not included in the mortality and serious injury rate calculation in this Stock Assessment Report because the fisheries are no longer operative, although some low level of illegal fishing may still be occurring.
 Commercial net fisheries in international waters of the North Pacific Ocean have decreased significantly in recent years.
-The assumed level of incidental catch of northern fur seals in those fisheries, though unknown, is thought to be minimal (T. Loughlin, pers. comm., National Marine Mammal Laboratory (retired), 7600 Sand Point Way NE, Seattle, WA 98115).
+The assumed level of incidental catch of northern fur seals in those fisheries, though unknown, is thought to be minimal (T. Loughlin, NMFS-AFSC-NMML (retired), 7600 Sand Point Way NE, Seattle, WA 98115, pers. comm.).

-Between 2008 and 2012, there were incidental serious injuries and mortalities of northern fur seals observed in the following 3 fisheries of the 22 federally regulated commercial fisheries in Alaska monitored for incidental mortality by fisheries observers: Bering Sea/Aleutian Islands flatfish trawl, Bering Sea/Aleutian Islands pollock trawl, Bering Sea/Aleutian Islands Pacific cod longline.
-The total estimated annual fishery-related incidental mortality in these fisheries from 2008 to 2012 is 1.7 (CV = 0.58) (Table 2).
+Between 2009 and 2013, incidental mortality and serious injury of northern fur seals was observed in the following 3 fisheries of the 22 federally-regulated commercial fisheries in Alaska monitored for incidental mortality by fisheries observers: Bering Sea/Aleutian Islands flatfish trawl, Bering Sea/Aleutian Islands pollock trawl, and Bering Sea/Aleutian Islands Pacific cod longline fisheries.
+The total estimated mean annual fishery-related incidental mortality and serious injury rate in these fisheries from 2009 to 2013 is 1.1 (CV = 0.23) northern fur seals (Breiwick 2013; NMML, unpubl. data; Table 2).